 People need to be listened to

-While people are going through change, they navigate through a long “no man’s land” with what was and what will be.
+While people are going through change, they navigate through a long “no man’s land”.
+They look at what was and what will be.
 In science terms, it’s called the “neutral zone”.
 This is the period that can really make the difference between a successful organizational culture and a prolonged period of uncertainty and confusion.
 When going through a transition, it all depends on how “seen” people feel.

 “Listening, communication and engagement are the three factors that translate vision into purpose”, says Lea Tarchioni, Head of Pople & Organization, Italy at Enel.
 “Our values were born out of listening to people.
 They asked us to be more open and involved in change, so we developed an ‘open power’ philosophy.
 We need to be open to confrontation, sharing ideas and involving people across all levels in the choices we make”.